soos3d/SpectraX/README.md

   ```bash
   ifconfig | grep "inet " | grep -v 127.0.0.1
   ```
-- Ensure your firewall allows traffic on ports 8554 (RTSP) and 8888 (HLS)
+- Ensure your firewall allows traffic on the required ports